RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: The State Graph of Agentic Reasoning

 \section{The State Graph of Agentic Reasoning}

-This section systematically examines the intrinsic relationships among states within agentic trajectories to qualitatively assess the relative importance of each state to successful task completion.
-Specifically, we (1) demonstrate the high repeatability of key states across multiple sampled trajectories, thereby establishing the validity and reliability of graph-based modeling approaches, (2) construct state graphs by aggregating states across trajectories and carefully removing noisy or irrelevant actions, and (3) reveal critical structural properties from the resulting state graph that strongly indicate each state’s premise contribution to overall task success.
+This section analyzes the importance of individual states to task completion by examining their intrinsic relationships within trajectories.
+We (1) demonstrate the high recurrence of states across sampled trajectories to validate graph-based modeling, (2) construct state graphs by aggregating states from multiple trajectories and filtering out noisy actions, and (3) identify key structural properties in the resulting state graph that reveal each state's contribution to overall task success.